cyoo28/stock-datalake/README.md

 * Route53

 ## What were the results?
-The stock articles are available at: [https://stockdata.ix.ixcloudsecurity.com](https://stockdata.ix.ixcloudsecurity.com).
+The financial articles are available at: [https://findata.ix.ixcloudsecurity.com](https://findata.ix.ixcloudsecurity.com).
 This list is regularly updated.
 ### Issues that still need to be addressed
 One issue that has been observed is that some articles require a premium subscription.
 As a result, the scraper is unable to access these articles and the entry saved to S3 is empty.
 One potential work around is to ignore articles that are inaccesible.
+### Future projects
+Creating a financial datalake with numerous articles opens the door to future work analyzing this information.
+It could be interesting to train a machine learning algorithm that is capable of producing actionable predictions in the stock market based on trending news and financial information.